 Customer Experience Trends: Using Virtual Queue Solutions to Increase Customer Loyalty

-There are a lot of different ways to invest in the customer experience.
+As we hinted at earlier, there are a lot of different ways to invest in the customer experience.
 Some businesses invest in customer service areas, while others try to improve their technology infrastructure for a more seamless end-to-end customer journey.
-One of the solutions that many businesses across industries have focused on is a virtual queue management system and appointment scheduling software like QLess.
+One of the solutions that many businesses across industries have focused on is a virtual queue solution and appointment scheduling software like QLess.
 This customer-facing solution can create a more independent, friction-free customer journey.

-To understand the value of virtual queuing solutions, we must first look at some of the defining current customer experience trends.
+To understand the value of virtual queue solutions, we must first look at some of the defining current customer experience trends.
 The customer defines the customer experience, and today’s customers differ from yesterday’s.
-Let’s take a deep dive into the important customer experience trends that showcase the value virtual queuing systems can provide.
+Let’s take a deep dive into the important customer trends that showcase the value virtual queue solutions can provide.

 What Does the Modern Consumer Want?

 The customer experience has evolved as business, technology, and consumers have evolved.
-Creating a positive customer experience requires a business to have a high-level understanding of the customers they are trying to create that experience for.
+Creating a positive customer experience requires a business to have a high-level understanding of their customer set.
 The modern consumer has different expectations and tendencies than consumers of the past.
 There are several traits and preferences businesses need to be aware of to most effectively create a positive shopping experience for them.

 One aspect that defines the modern consumer is their preference for convenience.
 It only makes sense in a world of Uber, Amazon, and DoorDash that the average person wants easy access when shopping.
 This preference for convenience is more pronounced than ever, and it is notable in almost every industry.
 According to a Nasdaq survey of nearly 3,000 US adults, nine in ten shoppers will choose a retailer based on convenience.
-97% of respondents said they backed out of a purchase because it wasn’t convenient for them, and 83% said convenience is more important now than it was five years ago.
+97% of respondents said they backed out of a purchase because it wasn’t convenient for them, while 83% said convenience in shopping – such as online chatting with support or a virtual queue solution – is more important now than it was five years ago.

 Customers are also increasingly connected and technology-driven, particularly when it comes to mobile.
 85% of Americans now own a smartphone, according to data from Statista.
 This is an increase from 35% in 2011, with the percentage doubling in just over ten years.
 People that use smartphones don’t just use them for surfing social media and making calls.
 They are also essential parts of their shopping experience.
 According to OuterBox, 79% of smartphone users have made a purchase online using their mobile devices in the last six months.

 Beyond just smartphones, the average person spends a significant percentage of their waking life online.
 The global average was 7 hours a day online for people 18-64, according to AA.
-This differs from country to country, but today’s consumers are very plugged in, and the pandemic only expedited that online tendency.
+This differs from country to country, but today’s consumers are very plugged in, and the pandemic only expedited customers’ interest in virtual experience options like digital communication and queue solutions.

 To put it all together, there are a few things we know for certain about today’s consumers.
 They are extremely online, with the majority using smartphones.
 They demand maximum convenience and are willing to have their phone be a part of their shopping experience.
 These are all important traits that businesses can use to guide them in improving service quality and customer experience.